WSO2 Plugin

 -

-To generate an OAuth2 Token, log in to the Developer Portal at
+Log in to the Developer Portal at

-https://localhost:9443/devportal. -
+https://localhost:9443/devportal -

-Under the Subscription section, click on your created application.
+Under the Subscription section, click on your created application

 -

-Select either Production or Sandbox as the key type.
+Select either Production or Sandbox as the key type

 -

-Click Generate Key for the chosen environment and copy the generated access token.
+Click Generate Key for the chosen environment and copy the generated access token

 -

-This token is essential for accessing protected resources in your API.
+This token is essential for accessing protected resources in your API

 Step 8: Verify Treblle Integration